Architecture is a science of buildings.

 I tried to focus on the detailing and layering of the construction.

-I love clicking the indoor architecture of ancient buildings, which gives the aesthetic feel.
+I love clicking the indoor architecture of ancient buildings, which gives an aesthetic feel.

 Historical places’ interior has their charm.